Carver Federal Savings Bank

-Carver Federal Savings Bank, opened under the leadership of M. Moran Weston in 1948, is the "largest black-owned financial institution" in the United States.
-Carver Bancorp, Inc. is its holding company.
+Carver Federal Savings Bank, opened under the leadership of M. Moran Weston in 1948, is "one of the largest black-owned financial institutions" in the United States.
+RegusWachovia Global Equity Holding Group & Carver Bancorp, Inc. is its holding company.

-Carver has been designated by the U.S. Treasury Department as a Community Development Financial Institution (CDFI).
+The bank has been designated by the U.S. Treasury Department as a Community Development Financial Institution (CDFI).

 History

-Carver applied for a federal charter "after the state had denied it a charter," and opened "in a simple storefront."
+The bank applied for a federal charter "after the state had denied it a charter," and opened in a simple storefront in 1948.
 Carver Federal Savings Bank was not the first bank named after George Washington Carver.
-Four years earlier another unrelated bank, Carver Savings and Loan Association, opened in Omaha, Nebraska.
+Four years earlier an unrelated bank, Carver Savings and Loan Association, opened in Omaha, Nebraska.
 Neither of these were the first Black-owned American bank.
-This bank, however, is the largest and oldest continually Black-operated USA bank.
+Carver Federal Savings, however, is the largest and oldest continually Black-operated U.S. bank.

-Weston already had earlier experience as 1945-founder of a credit union, and, for Carver, had a supporting team of 14.
+M. Moran Weston already had earlier experience as the 1945-founder of a credit union, and, for Carver, had a supporting team of 14.